pacocp/digital-garden/content/books.md

 *Jason Fried, David Heinemeier Hansson*

 Last year I read *Rework*, from the same authors, and I found it fascinating.
 The technology industry has derived in a hustle culture that I do not think is sustainable nor healthy.
 In this book, the founders of Basecamp tell how they approach the management of their company, with great advices in order to have a calm company.
 Some of these advices can be implemented in research, and I will try to do it.
 Someday I would like to work in a company like Basecamp.

+## Explaining Humans

+*What Science Can Teach Us about Life, Love and Relationships* *Camilla Pang*

+How humans resamble to human relationships or behaviours is amazing.
+It is true that many of our actions can be related to science facts.
+However, I wasn't truly engage with this book.
+I don't know if it is because how it is written, which is mainly autobiographical or when I read it, but maybe I will re-read it in the future.